Annex 5.1 - Specificities for associations

 A member of the Board of Directors (BoD) as a reference

-This underlines the necessary adaptation to the structural particularities and available resources for an association.
+This underlines the necessary adaptation to structural particularities and to the resources available for an association.

 ℹ️ Criterion B1: The person or team operationally in charge of the assessment (internal or external) is trained in the Bilan Carbone® method.
 More details here.